 Intacs for Keratoconus

 Keratoconus is a progressive eye disease, causing a thinning of the cornea, the clear front surface of the eye.
 As keratoconus progresses, the quality of the patient's vision deteriorates and contact lenses or glasses no longer become a satisfactory solution for most people.
 At one time, an invasive corneal transplant was the only option.
-Today specialist surgeons are increasingly using intacs for keratoconus.
-These prescription inserts are an exciting new option between contacts and a corneal transplant that may be the best possible option to stabilize the cornea and improve vision.
+Today corneal specialist surgeons are increasingly using intacs for keratoconus.
+In fact here at the Turner Eye Institute since 1999, Dr. Stephen Turner has pioneered many of the techniques used today by other surgeons, including Dr. Chirag Patel.
+These prescription inserts are an exciting option between contacts and a corneal transplant that may be the best possible option to stabilize the cornea and improve vision.
 Intacs for keratoconus are indicated when contact lenses and glasses are no longer suitable.

-Turner Eye Institute has been using intacs for keratoconus since the treatment was FDA approved for treatment of keratoconus in 2004.
+Turner Eye Institute has been using intacs for keratoconus since the treatment was FDA approved for treatment of keratoconus.
 Using intacs for keratoconus offers an exciting new treatment for a disease that can often be both difficult to detect and even more difficult to treat.
 Within the website, you will find a discussion of available options for people suffering from keratoconus.

-While Turner Eye Institute offers intacs for keratoconus, there are other possible treatments and it is important that you discuss these options with a trained eye care professional in order to receive the best possible advice.
-After a complete eye exam, the doctor can discuss with you the best possible method for treating keratoconus.
-In cases where keratoconus has progressed substantially, the surgeon might recommend intacs for keratoconus.
+While Dr. Chirag Patel offers intacs for keratoconus, there are other possible treatments, like Corneal Cross Linking (CXL) and Conductive Keratoplasty (CK).
+It is important that you discuss these options with a cornea specialist like Dr. Patel in order to receive the best possible advice.
+After a complete eye exam, Dr. Patel can discuss with you the best possible method for treating keratoconus.
+In cases where keratoconus has progressed substantially, the surgeon might recommend intacs/CK/CXL for keratoconus.
 In cases with less progression, other options might be presented.